 Mayodan is a very small town located in the state of North Carolina.
 With a population of 2,470 people and two constituent neighborhoods, Mayodan is the 280th largest community in North Carolina.

-Mayodan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mayodan is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Mayodan who work in office and administrative support (20.63%), sales jobs (9.93%), and teaching (5.16%).
+Unlike some towns, Mayodan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mayodan are a mix of both white- and blue-collar jobs.
+Overall, Mayodan is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Mayodan who work in office and administrative support (20.24%), sales jobs (10.76%), and teaching (5.92%).

 Mayodan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Mayodan in 2010 was $16,899, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $67,596 for a family of four.
+The per capita income in Mayodan in 2010 was $15,624, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $62,496 for a family of four.
+Mayodan also has one of the higher rates of people living in poverty in the nation, with 32.93% of its population below the federal poverty line.

+Mayodan is a somewhat ethnically-diverse town.
 The people who call Mayodan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mayodan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mayodan include Irish, Scots-Irish, German, and European.
+Important ancestries of people in Mayodan include German, Irish, Scots-Irish, and French .

 The most common language spoken in Mayodan is English.
 Other important languages spoken here include Spanish and West Germanic languages.